Thiopurine drug management

-Additionally, testing can also detect individuals with hyperactive TPMT activity who have therapeutic resistance to thiopurine drugs and may develop hepatotoxicity if treated with these drugs
+Additionally, testing can detect individuals with hyperactive TPMT activity who have therapeutic resistance to thiopurine drugs and may develop hepatotoxicity if treated with these drugs.

-The current literature does not clearly demonstrate one of these tests to be superior over the other for TPMT testing.
-However, the enzyme test can detect individuals with increased metabolism and rare variants that are not included in the genotyping test.
-Recent research has shown that genetic variants in NUDT15 also affect thiopurine toxicity.1,2 NUDT15 can only be tested through the genotype test.
+While current literature does not clearly demonstrate one test to be superior to the other for TPMT testing, enzyme testing can detect individuals with increased metabolism and rare variants not included in genotype testing.
+Recent research demonstrates that genetic variants in Nudix hydrolase 15 (NUDT15) also affect thiopurine toxicity.1,2 NUDT15 can only be tested through the genotype test.
 Therefore, both the genotyping assay and the enzyme assay are considered complementary and are recommended.

 Enzyme testing measures enzyme activity in a patient’s blood to determine how they metabolize thiopurines.
-If enzyme activity testing determines patients has a reduced ability to metabolize thiopurines, may adjust dosages or prescribe a different drug.
+If enzyme activity testing determines a patient has a reduced ability to metabolize thiopurines, a clinician may adjust dosages or prescribe a different drug.

 Our enzyme, or phenotyping, assay offers TPMT activity in three separate reactions, which do not interfere with one another and compete for TPMT.
-We designed our test this way for specificity, because measuring TPMT activity with only a single analyte frequently generates inconclusive results.
+This approach offers greater specificity than measuring TPMT activity with only a single analyte analysis, enabling more conclusive results.

-Additionally, the Mayo Clinic-developed multivariate pattern recognition software (CLIR) aids post-analytical interpretation to detect TPMT phenotype pattern differences, drive precise medicine, and reduce clinical uncertainty.
+Additionally, we’ve developed a multivariate pattern recognition software (CLIR) that aids post-analytical interpretation to detect TPMT phenotype pattern differences, drive precise medicine, and reduce clinical uncertainty.

 Genotype testing uses a patient’s genetic information to determine how they metabolize thiopurines.
 If patients have genetic variants that reduce their ability to metabolize thiopurines, clinicians may adjust dosages or prescribe a different drug.

-In addition to testing for variants in TPMT, our testing also evaluates, Nudix hydrolase 15 (NUDT15), which can also have genetic variants that are strongly associated with thiopurine-related toxicity.
+In addition to testing for variants in TPMT, our testing also evaluates Nudix hydrolase 15 (NUDT15), which can have genetic variants that are strongly associated with thiopurine-related toxicity.

-Including NUDT15 as part of testing is especially important to if clinicians are treating more diverse populations, as deficiency is most common among East Asian (22.6%), South Asian (13.6%), and Native American (12.5–21.2%) populations.
+Including NUDT15 as part of testing is especially important when clinicians are treating more diverse populations, as deficiency is most common among East Asian (22.6%), South Asian (13.6%), and Native American (12.5%–21.2%) populations.3

 Testing after initiation of therapy enables clinicians to optimize therapy and identify elevated metabolite concentrations that may result in toxicity.
-Additionally, clinicians should order testing as needed for dose changes, flare-up, signs of toxicity, or suspicion of non-compliance, as well as in patients that do not respond to therapy as expected.
+Additionally, clinicians should order testing as needed for dose changes, flare-up, signs of toxicity, suspicion of noncompliance, as well as in patients who do not respond to therapy as expected.